When Your Child Needs Total Parenteral Nutrition (TPN)

 Types of TPN lines

 Central line.
 This kind of line is often used for babies and very young children.
 The catheter is placed into a vein in the neck or chest.
-This allows nutrients to be delivered close to the large blood vessels of the heart.
-The catheter has openings (ports) to give nutrition and medicines as needed.

 Peripherally inserted central catheter (PICC) line.
 This type of line is often placed into a vein in your child’s arm.
 The line is gently threaded through the vein up to the heart.

-When to call the healthcare provider
+When to contact the doctor

-Fluid leaking from the catheter insertion site
+Fluid is leaking from the site where the catheter enters the body.

-100.4 °F (38 °C) or higher, or as directed by the providerTrouble breathing
+100.4 °F (38 °C), or as told by the doctor.Your child has trouble breathing.

-Pain, redness, swelling, or warmth at catheter site
+Pain, redness, swelling, or warmth.